naim0167/TimeRecords/README.md

 8. Go the following link from the terminal to Enter into the software GUI

 Usage
-Launch the Time Tracking Software.
+1. Launch the Time Records Software.

-1. Use the user-friendly interface to input your start and end times for different work activities.
+2. Use the user-friendly interface to input your start and end times for different work activities.

-2. Save the entries, and the software will automatically calculate the total hours for each day.
+3. Save the entries, and the software will automatically calculate the total hours for each day.

-3. Generate reports by clicking the time "Download Report" button.
+4. Generate reports by clicking the time "Download Report" button.

-4. The reports will provide you with an overview of your work hours during the selected period.
+5. The reports will provide you with an overview of your work hours during the selected period.